comit/sonoff-bridge/Sensor-Configuration.md

 The following additional device(s) are supported:
 - WS2812 led string - ``WS2812 (7)``<br/>Using NeoPixelBus library and external 5V power supply

-You can dynamically add a device using the following (MQTT) commands:
+You can add a device using the following (MQTT) commands:

 1. ``modules`` - show supported modules
 2. ``module 1`` - select desired module functionality for a Sonoff Basic (Wait for the restart)